dsoto/WP19/outline.md

 ## Electricity Energy Consumption

 - We report on the daily electricity energy consumption for days the grid is operating
-    - we define operation as a day where there is any non-zero energy reported
+    - We define operation as a day where there is any non-zero energy reported
-    - on operating days @tbl:daily_operating_energy shows that total energy delivered is 9, 15, and 90 kWh per day.
+    - On operating days @tbl:daily_operating_energy shows that total energy delivered is 9, 15, and 90 kWh per day.
-    - the average energy use on days of operation per connected household is between 0.4 and 0.9 kWh per day
+    - The average energy use on days of operation per connected household is between 0.4 and 0.9 kWh per day
-    - the cumulative distribution function (@fig:daily_energy_CDF} shows that the electricity most days is clustered around the mean but there is a low energy tail
+    - The cumulative distribution function (@fig:daily_energy_CDF} shows that the electricity most days is clustered around the mean but there is a low energy tail
-    - these daily energy totals were used to calculate the observed specific fuel consumption
+    - These daily energy totals were used to calculate the observed specific fuel consumption

 ![Daily Energy Cumulative Distribution Function](./plots/daily_energy_CDF.png){#fig:daily_energy_CDF}